xhawk18/promise-cpp/Readme.md

 > b2.exe stage variant=debug runtime-link=static threading=multi
 ```

-Please also modify the boost library path in the example's project file.
+After have boost installed, modify path of boost library in the example's project file according to the real path.

 ### Example 1